kfitzgerald/hapi-msgpack/README.md

 ## Notes

-Compatibility
- * Currently supports HAPI versions under 17.

 Internal Error Handling
  * The plugin will `request.log` an error and return `400 Bad Request` if the message pack data is corrupt.
 The event tags are: `['error','msgpack','decode']`
  * The plugin will `request.log` a warning if the request payload is not decode-able.
 The event tags are: `['warning','msgpack','decode']`

 Route Validation
- * Since the payload is decoded before validation, your typical route validation schemes work perfectly as expected.
+ * Since the payload is decoded before validation, your typical route validation schemes work as expected.

 Code Quality
  * 100% code coverage via unit tests